quad-indent/LinearRegHotel/README.md

 Originally started developing it to predict guest ratings at a hotel, decided to add modularity to it to expand the scope of what data it can deal with.

-Currently it includes the main module that uses linear regression, and two modules that allow for manipulation of training data and another that allows the user to specify parameters for prediction based upon the former.
+Currently it includes the main module that uses a neural network, and two modules that allow for manipulation of training data and another that allows the user to specify parameters for prediction based upon the former.
 Both come with a simple GUI.
 ## Features